-Masters of Substance Abuse Counseling Programs in Alberta
+Masters in Substance Abuse Counseling in Alberta

-Masters in addiction counseling programs prepare students to work with people struggling with substance abuse or other addictive behaviors, using evidence-based practices and techniques.
-Programs may also examine the psychosocial impact of addiction on individuals and families, and how therapy might assist clients in dealing with those impacts.
+Masters in addiction counseling programs prepare students to work with people struggling with substance abuse or other addictive behaviors, using evidence-based practices and top techniques.
+Programs may also examine the psychosocial impact of addiction on individuals and families, and how therapy might assist clients in best dealing with those impacts.
 Counselors work with individuals or groups of substance abusers and sometimes their friends and families.
 Students may choose to earn their masters degree in addiction counseling online or in campus-based programs.

 Masters in substance abuse counseling programs are typically multi-pronged.
 For example, they may focus on diverse topics like chemical and psychological dependency; potential causes of addiction, its impact on family, research addressing its treatment, and current theories and practices regarding therapy.
 In addition, students in graduate-level programs might choose to complete a practicum and internship prior to graduation.
 Most programs also require students to take and pass a comprehensive exam at the end of their programs.